khusika/FeelIt/exampleSite/content/posts/theme-documentation-basics/index.fr.md

   auto: false
 ---

-Découvrez en quoi consiste le thème Hugo - **LoveIt** et les concepts fondamentaux qui le sous-tendent.
+Découvrez en quoi consiste le thème Hugo - **FeelIt** et les concepts fondamentaux qui le sous-tendent.

 <!--more-->

 {{< admonition warning >}}
 Sorry, this article has not been completely translated into **French**.
-Welcome to take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/dillonzq/LoveIt/pulls) to the theme!
+Welcome to take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/khusika/FeelIt/pulls) to the theme!
 {{< /admonition >}}

 ## 1 Requirements